 Investing the time to set up and manage a professional looking website and in putting together professional looking signage, packaging, and booth setups shows us that you are putting the time and energy into the business versus dabbling as a hobbyist.
 We also really appreciate applicants who are active on social media and understand the importance of these marketing tools to help promote your events and your business.

 Maintaining a professional tone in your communication - and at the Market itself if you have vended previously - is very important.
 If you have badmouthed the Market publicly after not being accepted or sent "salty" emails in response to your status (yes, these have both actually happened), we are not a good fit for you.

-Similarly, if you are a returning vendor, you are expected to have read and adhered to the vendor Rules and Regulations (or any other communication from the Market) and to have resolved any issues professionally, cooperatively, and reasonably with Market staff, your fellow vendors, and customers.
+Similarly, if you are a returning vendor, you are expected to have read and adhered to the vendor Rules (or any other communication from the Market) and to have resolved any issues professionally, cooperatively, and reasonably with Market staff, your fellow vendors, and customers.

 Kindness, respect and graciousness matter to us...a lot.
 We work very hard to maintain a positive, professional, and collaborative vibe at Clover and we want to continue to have vendors who will do the same.

 And finally, if you are not accepted, we truly hope you won't be discouraged from trying again.
 Try to attend some of the Markets that season and look at the photos we have posted here on the website to get a sense of your competition.
 We absolutely accept vendors who have applied more than once, but can also say that they are typically ones who demonstrate progression in their work, a commitment to the business, AND a positive and professional attitude in communicating with us.